mentorapp/railsapp/README.md

 ## 12. Discuss the database relations to be implemented.

+The Mentor table has a foreign key of user_id that references the User table.
+The Booking table is a self join on the id of the user table, with one side of the join labelled mentor_id and the other mentee_id, i.e. a user can be a mentor or a mentee at different times in their use of the app, but they will always be a user.

 ## 13. Describe your project’s models in terms of the relationships (active record associations) they have with each other.

 The Mentor table is associated with the User table with user_id reference as it serves to hold additional information about the user